marthagarman1/Top_Trumps/README.md

 # team_project_msc_it
-Team Project

-Team name: Error 404: Team Name Not Found
+**Team name**: Error 404: Team Name Not Found

-Overview: A Top Trumps game which can be run from the command line, allowing the user the option of continuing gameplay through the command line or playing through a web-based GUI application.
+**Overview**: A Top Trumps game which can be run from the command line, allowing the user the option of continuing gameplay through the command line or playing through a web-based GUI application.
 The game makes use of database technology, storing game results and allowing the user the option to access these statistics on startup or at the end of a game.

-Technologies:
+**Technologies**:

 - Java
 - JUnit5